strato-emu/strato/CONTRIBUTING.md

 * Enumerations - Use a `/**` block comment with a brief for the enum itself and a `//!<` single-line comment for all the individual items

 Notes:
-* The DeviceState object can be skipped from function argument documentation as well as class members in the constructor
+* The `DeviceState` object or other objects which are systematically used throughout multiple classes such as `ServiceManager` can be skipped from function argument documentation as well as class members in the constructor
+* The `KSession`, `IpcRequest` and `IpcResponse` objects in IPC command function arguments and other such objects (Such as `IoctlData`) can be skipped from function argument documentation if used in those contexts, they will need to be documented if they're used as a class member or something on those lines
 * Any class members don't need to be redundantly documented in the constructor

 ### Spacing